annapawlicka/bluemacs.el/README.md

 - Banner image (if available, in graphical Emacs)
 - Avatar image (if available, in graphical Emacs)
 - Display name and handle
+- Follow status (Following, Follows you, or both)
 - Bio/description
 - Stats: post count, follower count, following count
 - DID (Decentralized Identifier)

 **Note:** Profile images only display in graphical Emacs.
 The profile information is shown in a dedicated buffer.

+## Following Users

+Follow or unfollow users to customize your timeline:

+**From a profile:**
+1. View a user's profile (press `P` on any of their posts)
+2. Press `f` to follow or unfollow the user
+3. The profile refreshes to show the updated follow status

+**From the timeline:**
+1. Navigate to any post
+2. Press `f` to follow or unfollow the post's author

 ## Saving Credentials